 |Sandy Point Beach||0.8 mi.
 South-Southwest of Central Frederiksted|

 |4.0 mi.
 North of Central Frederiksted|

-If you're hoping to snorkel during a boat trip, you might want to contact Big Beard's Adventure Tours.
+If you're hoping to go snorkeling during a boating adventure, you should consider Big Beard's Adventure Tours.
 Big Beard's Adventure Tours take regular trips over to Buck Island and the reef nearby for snorkeling and diving trips.
 The protected environment is a perfect place to catch a glimpse of colorful marine life and the thriving tropical ecosystem.

 |Big Beard's Adventure Tours||(340) 773-4482||Downtown Christiansted|

 If you're looking for a place offering snorkeling gear, excursions or similar services, you should check out St. Croix Ultimate Bluewater Adventure.
 If you're traveling with a diver and don't want to be left out of the fun, you're in luck.
 This popular SCUBA center offers snorkelers the chance to ride along at a discounted rate.
 They are located within downtown Christiansted.

 Another company that offers snorkeling related services is N2 The Blue.
 You can rent your gear here and get advice on where to go snorkeling, or you can sign up for a guided tour.

 A third option is.
 Caribbean Sea Adventures offers guest a variety of different activities to choose from.
 The group will take their guests off the coast to snorkel, dive, or just to sail and enjoy the sunset.
 They're located in downtown Christiansted.

 The table directly below enables you to get some key facts regarding 7 companies that offer snorkeling services.